Sagarchhetri83/DecepTron/README.md

-🍯 DecepTron – AI-Powered Deception Honeypot
+#  DecepTron – AI-Powered Deception Honeypot

 DecepTron is an intelligent AI-powered cybersecurity honeypot that uses a local Large Language Model (LLM) to simulate vulnerable network services.
 It is designed to attract, deceive, and analyze attackers in real time, providing valuable threat intelligence while running fully offline for maximum privacy.

-🚀 Features
+---

+#  🧑‍💻Features

 AI-Powered Interaction → Uses a local Llama-3 model to generate realistic attacker responses.